davidfischer-ch/archive-to-s3/README.rst

 See `ansible-role-archive-to-s3 <https://github.com/davidfischer-ch/ansible-role-archive-to-s3>`_.

+..
+Note:: The role is currently being re-factored as this "project" was embedded into it ...

 The role will install an entry in the crontab to execute it periodically.
 However you are free to call it directly in the command line `archive-to-s3`.